-UC graduates are professional: Employ up-to-date and relevant knowledge and skills; and display initiative and drive, and use their organisation skills to plan and manage their workload.
+UC graduates are professional: Employ up-to-date and relevant knowledge and skills; use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems; and display initiative and drive, and use their organisational skills to plan and manage their workload.

-UC graduates are global citizens: Adopt an informed and balanced approach across professional and international boundaries; and make creative use of technology in their learning and professional lives.
+UC graduates are global citizens: Make creative use of technology in their learning and professional lives.